 - Continuous Learning: The field of traffic psychology is continually evolving.
 Engage in workshops, seminars, and conferences dedicated to the latest research and findings in the sector.
 You might also find a career in your field by working at a research facility that allows you to research your questions about driver behavior and motivations.

 What Is a Traffic Psychologist's Salary?

 Remember, traffic psychology is a very new field of study.
-There isn’t much data on the salaries that traffic psychologists make, although looking at what other psychologists make, you can get an idea of what you will earn as a traffic psychologist or another type of specialized psychologist.
+There isn't much data on the salaries that traffic psychologists make.
+However, looking at what other psychologists make, you can get an idea of what you will earn as a traffic or specialized psychologist.

 As this field develops, organizations will discover this field and the ways that traffic psychology can help them.
-If this is a passion of yours, don’t be afraid to pursue it – we need traffic psychologists to help change public policy, keep people safe, and understand why we get so frustrated in traffic!
+If this is your passion, don’t be afraid to pursue it - we need traffic psychologists to help change public policy, keep people safe, and understand why we get so frustrated in traffic!

 You might not know any famous traffic psychologists or see any books relating to traffic psychology on the New York Times best-seller list, but this is a branch of psychology that people are studying every day!